How to Sell on Craigslist Safely

 Finally, trust your gut.
 If you’re communicating with a potential buyer and something seems off, stop communicating.
 There are scammers and people that are up to no good out there.
 If your gut is telling you to ignore a buyer’s message, do it,

-As you can see, it’s not that hard if you want to sell on Craigslist.
-Follow the above steps, and you can have your first item live quickly.
+If you’ve been on the fence about selling on Craigslist, do it.
+There is money to be made from that platform.
+As you can see, it’s not that hard if you want to sell on Craigslist and be safe.
+Follow the above steps.
+You should not have any problems selling on Craigslist, and you can have your first item live quickly.

 Website | + posts